dclarkboucher/hdmed/README.md

 Now we will perform mediation analysis.
 For a simple, fast mediation method we will use the method “high-dimensional mediation analysis” by Zhang et al. (2016), which we call “HIMA”.
-It’s a straightforward method that fits the mediator models using ordinary least squares and the outcome model using penalized regression with the minimax concave penalty.
+HIMA is a straightforward method that fits the mediator models using ordinary least squares and the outcome model using penalized regression with the minimax concave penalty.
 We don’t have covariates to include, so to use the default options, we input only `A`, `M`, and `Y`.